 Member and Client Base.
-Our addressable market is primarily large self-insured employers.
-There are approximately 8,000 employers in the United States (excluding quasi-governmental entities, such as universities, school systems, and labor unions) who have a minimum of 1,000 employees, representing approximately 75 million potential covered lives in total.
-Our current member base of approximately 4.6 million covered lives represents a mid-single digit percent of our total market opportunity.
+Our addressable market is primarily large self-insured employers as well as labor populations under the Labor Management Relations Act of 1947 (also known as the Taft-Hartley Act).
+There are approximately 8,000 employers in the United States who have a minimum of 1,000 employees, who together with Taft-Hartley labor populations, represent approximately 100 million potential covered lives in total.
+Our current member base of approximately 5.4 million covered lives represents a mid-single digit percent of our total market opportunity.
 We intend to continue to drive new client acquisition by investing significantly in sales and marketing to engage, educate and drive awareness of the unmet need around fertility solutions among benefits executives.
 We also increase brand awareness and adoption with employers by leveraging our strong relationships with benefits consultants.
 In particular, we are focused on expanding the number of clients with more than 2,500 covered lives.
-As of September 30, 2022 and December 31, 2021, we served 282 and 191 clients, respectively, representing 4,567,000 and 2,935,000 members, respectively.
+As of March 31, 2023 and December 31, 2022, we served 379 and 288 clients, respectively, representing 5,351,000 and 4,585,000 members, respectively.

-Importantly, as we have continued to grow, we have meaningfully diversified our client base across more than 30 different industries currently from just two industries when we launched our fertility benefits solution in 2016.
+Importantly, as we have continued to grow, we have meaningfully diversified our client base across more than 40 different industries currently from just two industries when we launched our fertility benefits solution in 2016.
 We are expanding our client base within each industry and have an industry-specific strategy that enables us to most effectively target our addressable market.
 Because our clients within an industry compete with each other for employees, we believe our solutions are increasingly viewed as an important way for them to differentiate from, or remain competitive with, one another.
 Additionally, we believe that our expanding presence has resulted in a heightened awareness of the need to offer fertility benefits and has informed the market of the value we provide to our clients and our members, which we believe also helps facilitate growth.
 In addition, we are continuously utilizing our established client relationships to evaluate other potential fertility solutions that could benefit our members and simultaneously drive growth.
 Our ability to attract new clients will depend on a number of factors, including the effectiveness and pricing of our solutions, offerings of our competitors, the effectiveness of our marketing efforts to drive awareness and the demand for fertility benefits solutions overall.
 We define a client as an organization for which we have an active contract in the period indicated.
 We count each organization we contract with as a single client including divisions, segments or subsidiaries of larger organizations to the extent we contract separately with them.